vttc08/infra-docs/!documentation/Docker Apps/code-server.md

       - ~/docker/code-server:/config
       # dotfiles
       - ~/.bashrc:/config/.bashrc
+      - ~/.bash_aliases:/config/.bash_aliases
       - ~/.ssh:/config/.ssh
       - ~/.gitconfig:/config/.gitconfig
       - ~/Documents/ssh:/config/Documents/ssh # ssh keys
       # Workspace folders (eg. Docker, other projects)
       - ~/docker:/docker
       - ~/projects:/projects
+      # Linuxserver mod cache
+      - ~/docker/code-server/modcache:/modcache
     ports:
       - 4443:8443
     networks:
       - public
+      - socket
     restart: unless-stopped

 networks:
   public:
     name: public
     external: true
+  socket:
+    name: socket
+    external: true
 ```

 ## Setup
-The setup follows the same [01-docker-infra](01-docker-infra.md), since this is externally accessible, it has a network of `public`
+The setup follows the same [01-docker-infra](01-docker-infra.md), since this is externally accessible, it has a network of `public`.
+It also have a network of `socket` to access Docker socket proxy.
 ### Environments
 `DEFAULT_WORKSPACE` - the directory that VSCode will open to when accessing it, defaults to `/config`
 The container is Linuxserver so it follows their standards of PUGID and TZ